 - After sunset, there is a candlelight ceremony to celebrate cancer survivors, and to show those affected by cancer that they are not alone

 - Closing Ceremony

-Cancer Society doesn’t receive any direct government funding, so we rely on the support and generosity of the community.
-The money raised through Relay For Life stays in the region and helps people in our community through the Cancer Society’s support services, health promotion programmes and cancer research.
+The money raised through Relay For Life helps people in your community through the Cancer Society’s support services, health promotion programmes and cancer research.

 How did Relay For Life start?